ibmdataworks/datafirst/datascientist/interactive-analytics/Readme.md

     d.
 Click ‘Create Instance’ to create Spark Service.

 ---
 #Step 3.
-Create Notebook in Data Science Experience and perform Analysis
+Load Notebook and Perform Analysis

 1. On next screen, click on ‘New Notebook’ to create a notebook.